ChouseinKec/triax-page/docs/block/editor.md

 - **Render Function:** Each block type defines its own render logic.
 - **Actions:** Provides UI for block actions (e.g., delete).
-- **Selection:** Integrates with selection and panel context for editing.
+- **Selection:** Integrates with selection and LayoutPanel context for editing.
 - **Error Handling:** Displays a warning if the block type is unknown.

 **See also:**